 Mental Health therapy and support services are provided at no cost for parents moving from welfare to economic self-sufficiency, parents working on a reunification case plan with a local child welfare agency; parents at risk of their children’s removal from the home.
 Parents must meet the TANF federal eligibility.
 The program offers an Interactive Parenting Group and Adult Anger Management Group that are recognized by the Eckerd Community Alternatives child welfare agency.

-For any medication related concerns such as refills or to report side effects, please call the medication liaison at (813) 977-8700 ext.
-4321.
+- For any medication related concerns such as refills or to report side effects, please call the medication liaison at (813) 977-8700 Option 7.